 Communication – Do you clearly articulate thought processes, design decisions, and code implementation?
 Do you collaborate effectively with peers, seeking and providing feedback when necessary?

 You're not being evaluated on prompt engineering.
 Meta explicitly says they're testing classic coding skills with AI as a tool that makes the interview more realistic.
-Some candidates barely touch it.
-Others use it heavily for scaffolding.
-Both approaches work if you understand the solution.
+The interview is designed to feel like a pairing session where you have unlimited access to AI assistance, but you're still the lead engineer making the decisions.

 Use the AI to accelerate your workflow, but review everything it produces.
-If you blindly accept its output, the interviewer will notice.
+Don't blindly accept suggestions—the interviewer wants to see you catch mistakes and make informed decisions about what code to keep.

 How to Prepare

-Recruiters are offering candidates a link to a practice environment before the interview so they can gain familiarity with the AI chat panel, model switching, and code execution.
-If they did not send it to you proactively, just ask your Meta recruiter for the practice link.
+Recruiters provide candidates with a practice environment before the interview.
+If they didn't send it proactively, ask your Meta recruiter for the practice link.
+This access is only available to candidates with scheduled interviews.

 Get obsessive about edge cases.
 The bar is higher in this format because you have AI help with the boilerplate.
 Start by writing a requirements checklist or talking through what needs to be handled (empty inputs, null values, large N).
 Write a few unit tests first if it makes sense.
 This ensures you don't forget about edge cases and gives immediate feedback.